Our Default Setting

-Because Yahweh has been consistently faithful in the past, I cry for his help whenever I am in need.
+Because Yahweh has been consistently faithful in the past, I cry out for his help whenever I am in need.

 We often use the term “last resort” to indicate where we turn when there are no options left to us.
-After having tried every possible means of extricating ourselves from a difficulty and having applied every solution we can think of to the problem facing us, we finally turn to our last resort, that is, to God in prayer.
+After having tried every possible means of extricating ourselves from a difficulty and having applied every solution we can imagine to the problem facing us, we finally turn to our last resort, that is, to God in prayer.
 Someone has defined “last resort” as “an unlikely expedient finally adopted in a moment of desperation.”
 When will we learn that praying is not what we should finally try when all else fails but really our first and best option?

-This will happen only when we have made prayer such a regular part of our daily routine that spending time with God has become an integral part of our lives.
+This will happen only when we have made prayer such a regular part of our daily routines that spending time with God has become an integral part of our lives.
 Computer technicians use the term “default setting” to refer to the way a computer automatically sets up when it is first turned on without any changes being made by the user.
 Our default setting should be turning to God in prayer right from the first in every situation we face.

 Paul exhorted his readers to “pray without ceasing” (1 Thes.
 5:17).
-If we discipline ourselves to make coming to God with our praises, thanksgiving, petitions, and concerns our default setting, then prayer will be our chief response and not our last resort when we face the difficulties that inevitably come our way.
+If we discipline ourselves to make coming to God with our praises, thanksgiving, petitions, and concerns our default setting, then prayer will be our chief response and not our last resort when we face the difficulties that inevitably come our way